FAQ

 Are most pet sitters okay with any breed of dog?

 We love ALL breeds of dogs.
 There is often a bit of stigma surrounding certain larger breeds of dogs, but our sitters get so excited when they find out they get to pet sit for those breeds.
+Each pet is evaluated during the meet and greet to see if they will work with us.
+Anny new pets added to the household will need their own evaluation, and puppies may need to be evaluated as they grow.

 Now, let's say a dog doesn't do well with other dogs, do pet sitters watch those types of dogs?